mulka/ploverwiki/Dictionary-Format.md

 ## Plover Control Commands

-You can control some aspects of Plover with strokes.
-Strokes provided in the included `commands.json` are shown.
+You can control some aspects of Plover with [strokes](#strokes-and-dictionaries).
+Plover's default dictionary (`commands.json`) contains these commands:

 - Add Translation `{PLOVER:ADD_TRANSLATION}`